-A. Parts of the stomach and duodenum.
-B. Anterior view of the foregut; the lesser omentum is partially removed.
+A. Visceral (inferior) view of the liver.
+B. Portal triad.
+C. Anterior view of the foregut with the body and pylorus of the stomach removed; the lesser omentum is also removed.

 Functionally, the quadrate and caudate lobes are part of the left lobe because they are supplied by the left hepatic artery, drained by the left branch of the portal vein, and deliver bile via the left bile duct.

 The portal triad lies between the caudate and quadrate lobes and is the structural unit of the liver (Figure 9-2B and C).
 The portal triad consists of the portal vein, proper hepatic artery, and the common hepatic duct.
 The portal vein is deep to the hepatic artery and the common hepatic duct.

 - Proper hepatic artery.
 Branches from the celiac trunk via the common hepatic artery.
 The hepatic artery supplies oxygenated blood to the liver.
 The cystic artery arises from the hepatic artery to supply the gallbladder.

 - Portal vein.
 Formed through the union of the splenic and superior mesenteric veins, deep to the pancreas.
 The portal vein collects nutrient-rich venous blood from the small and large intestines, where it is transported to the hepatic sinusoids of the liver for filtration and detoxification.
 The hepatic sinusoids empty into the common central vein, which empties into the hepatic veins and ultimately drains into the inferior vena cava.
 The flow of blood from one capillary bed (intestinal capillaries) through a second capillary bed (liver sinusoids) before its return by systemic veins to the heart is defined as the hepatic portal system.